 *For a limited time we are offering a two week no-risk trial of the “Introduction to Alternative Dispute Resolution Class” ($519 value).
 Click here to register.

-This program is the only online program accredited by the ADR Institute of Ontario.
+This program is accredited by the ADR Institute of Ontario and the ADR Institute of Canada.

 The Mediation for Professionals certificate will provide you with the knowledge and practical skills to negotiate, mediate, manage and resolve issues and support decision making in a wide range of professional settings.
 This course is designed for those wishing to become mediators, who are involved in or organise mediation processes, or who seek a greater understanding of the skills involved in mediation.